 Leadership Change Is Not the Risk.
-It's What That Change Reveals.
+It Is What Leadership Change Reveals.

 Who This Serves